View, create, edit, or delete projects

 Download projects and work with them locally

 To run the project locally, you’ll need Node.js installed.
-Download and run a project on your computer:
+To download and run a project on your local machine, follow these steps: Screencapture of downloading project in Bolt

 npm install && npm run dev